POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 .. _pipeline_step1:

-Step1: creating a `PSyGrid` object
+Step 1: creating a `PSyGrid` object
 ----------------------------------

 First, we need to create the :samp:`PSygrid` object.
 To do so, the pipeline